 As it turns out, though, our luck—or fate—hasn’t quite run out yet: the sighting isn’t the trip’s last.

 The second happens that night, during dinner at the villa restaurant.
-A murmur builds into a commotion, when rising shouts of “It’s the cloud sea!” prompt heads at every table to turn toward the window.
+A murmur builds into a commotion, as rising shouts of “It’s the cloud sea!” prompt heads at every table to turn toward the window.
 Outside, the fog has cleared to reveal another billowing sea, this one gray and eerie in the dim light of dusk, with dark purple mountain-islands coming more into focus by the second.
 We all rush outside to the nearby observation deck, food temporarily forgotten, to marvel at the sight.

 But nothing surpasses the sheer joy of that first encounter, whooping and hollering at our magical mid-hike reward.
 It was a long way up and it’s a long way back down—but somehow, it hits me, I don’t feel tired at all.